Homebrew/legacy-homebrew/README.md

 2. Dependency resolution and updates are basic or not working yet.

+3. We don't support PowerPC or OS X less than Tiger (though you could always maintain your own fork for such things if you like…)

-I know I've made it sound so awesome you can hardly wait to rip MacPorts out and embrace the fresh, hoppy taste of Homebrew, but I should point out that it is really new and still under heavy development.
+I know I've made it sound so awesome you can hardly wait to embrace the fresh, hoppy taste of Homebrew, but I should point out that it is really new and still under heavy development.
 Thanks!

 Max Howell -- <http://twitter.com/mxcl>